MicroLite-ORM/MicroLite/README.md

 MicroLite ORM Framework
 =========

-MicroLite is a small lightweight ORM framework which falls into the Micro ORM category.
+MicroLite is a small lightweight or "micro" object relational mapping framework for Microsoft .NET.

-Although the current version only supports Microsoft SQL Server, it offers a number of advantages over other micro ORM frameworks.
+Although MicroLite currently only supports Microsoft SQL Server and SQLite, it offers a number of advantages over other micro ORM frameworks.

-* It only targets the .net base class libraries so you are not forced to also tie yourself to version X of framework Y.
+* It only references the .NET base class libraries.
-* It supports .net 3.5 and 4.0 Client profile.
+* It supports .NET 3.5 and 4.0 client profile.
-* It is easily injected
+* It is easily injected.
-* It is easily tested (i.e. it is easy to test code which uses it)
+* It is easy to test code which uses it.
-* It supports pluggable extensions for logging etc
+* It supports extensions for logging etc

-To find out more, head over to the wiki and see how easy it is to use!
+To find out more, head over to the [Wiki](https://github.com/TrevorPilley/MicroLite/wiki) and see how easy it is to use!

 [![Powered by NDepend](https://github.com/TrevorPilley/MicroLite/raw/master/tools/PoweredByNDependLogo.PNG)](http://ndepend.com/)